-Complaints against school staff (except the Principal) should be made in the first instance, to the Headteacher/Principal, via the school reception.
+Complaints against school staff (except the principal) should be made in the first instance, to the Principal via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the head teacher should be addressed to the Chair of Governors, via the school reception.
+Complaints that involve or are about the Principal should be addressed to the Chair of Governors, via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school reception.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
 Please mark them as Private and Confidential.